Drake669/dev-docs-test/resources/docs/2-income/2-invoices.md

 ### Removing Payments from an Invoice

-To remove payments from an invoice, make a `DELETE` request to the `/removepayment/:id`
+To remove payments from an invoice, make a `DELETE` request to the `/api/v3/invoices/payments/:payment`

-- `id` - This represents the ID of the invoice you want to delete
+- `payment` - This represents the ID of the invoice you want to delete

 Here is an example response received after successfully removing payments from an invoice: